ISSOtm/fortISSimO/README.md

 [![CC0 licensed (public domain)](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 A speed- and size-focused Game Boy music driver.
+A table [comparing pros and cons of many GB music drivers](https://github.com/ISSOtm/fortISSimO/wiki/Drivers-comparison) is available on the wiki.

 For documentation and example of usage, see [fortISSimO-demo](https://github.com/ISSOtm/fortISSimO-demo).

+## Comparison with hUGEDriver

 This driver can be used as a drop-in replacement of [SuperDisk's GB sound driver][hUGEDriver].
-A table [comparing pros and cons of many GB music drivers](https://github.com/ISSOtm/fortISSimO/wiki/Drivers-comparison) is available on the wiki.
+It has, however, a few differences:

+- This driver should perform a bit faster than hUGEDriver, and be somewhat smaller.
+- Vibrato is **not** supported at all in subpatterns!
+  Please use `1xx` and `2xx` instead.
+- Since the driver's internals are different, routines are **not** compatible between hUGEDriver and fortISSimO.

 ## Quick start